- Banks make billions of dollars by charging customers fees

 Then you see it: Your bank has hit you with fees that you never anticipated.
 It could be for simply accessing your money, having too low a balance, or even receiving your paper bank statement.
 It’s enough to make you want to keep your money in your mattress.

 A dollar here, $20 there—these bank fees can really add up.
-In 2016, for example, consumers were charged $34 billion in overdraft fees—and that’s just one of many kinds of fees many banks charge.
+In 2019, the average overdraft fee was $33.36—and that’s just one of many kinds of fees banks typically charge.

 Here are five of the most common fees banks like to charge, and ways to avoid them.